What is hotel housekeeping?

 • Don’t forget to vacuum the furniture too!

-• Never skip hard to reach areas – it doesn’t take long for dust to build up or mould to take hold
+• Never skip hard-to-reach areas – it doesn’t take long for dust to build up or mould to take hold

 • Sanitise all areas, especially items such as phones or remotes that are touched the most